Blackwood, Caerphilly: Christianity

 Anglican churches include St. Margaret's (Church in Wales), located at the top of the High Street.
 There is a Roman Catholic church, Sacred Heart, in nearby Pontllanfraith.

 The Boys' Brigade and Girls' Brigade are in Blackwood with companies meeting at the Baptist and Methodist churches.
-There is also a number of Christian youth groups.
+There is also a number of other Christian youth groups.

 Education

 There is a network of primary schools, junior schools and secondary schools.
 The town is provided for by two local comprehensive schools all with between 800 – 1200 pupils.
 The Secondary schools are Blackwood Comprehensive School and Islwyn High School.
 Until the mid-1990s Blackwood comprehensive had separate uniforms for senior and junior pupils.
 A number of Blackwood pupils have been to Oxbridge and to other leading educational institutions.

 An increase in demand for Welsh language medium education has led to the establishment of two Welsh Medium Infants and Primary schools.
 Ysgol Trelyn is located in the community of Pengam to the west of Blackwood and the newly opened Ysgol Cwm Derwen is located in the village of Oakdale to the east of the town.
 Both schools are 'feeder' schools to the Secondary School Ysgol Gyfun Cwm Rhymni located in Fleur de Lys, a village adjacent to Pengam to the west of Blackwood.